hopeross/psruby-learning/README.md

   - Spent some time fiddling with this, did some refactoring of the funding code, updated unit tests to reflect that
 - Lesson 15: Blocks
   - This is one of those fun lessons where experts just whip out these common methods like we should all know them lol.
 But, google searching helped me find a method I wanted for something and what they were saying made a ton of sense.
 Also I'm fairly certain there's a bug in the fundraising project but will troubleshoot it more tomorrow.
+- Lesson 16: Symbols and Structs
+  - This is making sense.
+Which means I either missed soemthing important or it is as easy as it seems.
+- Leson 17: